 MSgt Christopher Aguilera

-On June 9, 2010, during his third combat deployment, Master Sergeant Aguilera was on a mission with the 66th Rescue Squadron to pick up several wounded British Soldiers when his helicopter was shot down in Helmand Province, Afghanistan.
-Even though he was pinned down by the aircraft’s transmission, MSgt Aguilera was able to hold off the enemy until medics arrived.
+On June 9, 2010, in Helmand Province, Afghanistan, during his third combat mission of the day, Master Sergeant Aguilera, serving as a Special Mission Aviator, was answering a medevac request to pick up a wounded British Commando when his helicopter was shot down.
+He was pinned by the aircraft’s transmission with life-threatening injuries, including dozens of broken bones and a punctured lung, and was on fire from the waist down.
+However, MSgt Aguilera still held off the enemy until his teammates on his sister ship arrived.
 MSgt Aguilera and HFOT home recipient Anthony Simone were the only survivors of the crash.

-Once back in the United States, Christopher spent five months at Brooke Army Medical Center, undergoing over 20 surgeries for skin grafts, internal organ repair, the partial amputation of his right foot, and left leg limb salvage.
+Once back in the United States, Christopher spent five months at Brooke Army Medical Center undergoing over 20 surgeries for his injuries, including the partial amputation of his right foot and left leg limb salvage.
 After an additional six months of rehabilitation at Nellis Air Force Base in Nevada, Christopher passed his PT test, regained his flying status, and re-deployed to establish the first combat rescue squadron in Djibouti, Africa.
 During that tour, Christopher sustained a severe infection to the remainder of his lower left leg, which forced him to have doctors amputate it.
-In January 2015, Christopher retired, after 22 years of service.
+After his full amputation, he competed in several Warrior Games and the first Invictus Games, winning several gold, silver, and bronze medals before retiring from the military in January 2015 after 23 years of honorable service.

-Shortly after he retired, Christopher met his wife Jenn and they are now happily raising their young son Liam.
+Shortly after retirement, Christopher met his wife Jennifer Flanagan, and they are now happily raising their young son Liam.
 Christopher loves being a husband and father, but his injuries prevent him from being the provider and protector he desires.
-The family currently lives in a two-story home with a steep driveway, which makes using a wheelchair nearly impossible.
-The pain he experiences from wearing a prosthetic all day limits the time he can spend with Jenn and Liam.
+The family currently lives in a two-story home with a steep driveway and various levels throughout the house, making wheelchair use impossible.
+The pain he experiences from wearing a prosthetic all day limits his time with Jenn and Liam.
 It is frustrating for Christopher to watch Jenn take on most of the parental duties, since he cannot tend to Liam when his prosthetic is off.
-Receiving a specially adapted custom Homes For Our Troops home will allow Christopher to care for Liam barrier-free, and take on more daily activities, like cooking dinner.
-Jenn often worries about Christopher’s safety and looks forward to not seeing her husband in pain all the time.
+Receiving a specially adapted custom Homes For Our Troops home will enable Christopher to care for Liam barrier-free, and take on more daily activities, like cooking dinner.
+Jennifer often worries about Christopher’s safety and looks forward to not seeing her husband in pain all the time.

-The independence Christopher will regain, combined with the financial stability of receiving a donated home, will be beneficial for their family’s future.
+The independence Christopher will regain, combined with the financial stability of receiving a donated home, will be beneficial for Christopher and Jennifer’s future.
 They will be able to expand their family and put their children through college.
-Christopher looks forward to Jenn, a Navy Veteran, being able to pursue a career either in nursing or law enforcement.
+Christopher looks forward to Jennifer, a Navy Veteran, being able to pursue a career either in nursing or law enforcement.